-George Wheelhouse, a well known wildlife photographer, has taken traditional wildlife animals and created a modern prespective with them.
-At the very begining of his career, he wanted to do lanscape photography, more specifically trees, and woodland areas.
+George Wheelhouse, a well-known wildlife photographer, has taken traditional wildlife animals and created a modern perspective with them.
+At the very beginning of his career, he wanted to do landscape photography, more specifically trees, and woodland areas.
 It is said that as a boy, he loved being outdoors and adored any type of animal or wildlife he encountered.
 After trying to take pictures of a deer one day, he became hooked to wildlife photography and his amazing career began.

 Image Credits: George Wheelhouse